CanarysAutomations/Dormant-Developer-Users/README.md

 - Issue creation and updates
 - Pull request creation and updates

-It generates a CSV report showing each user's last activity date and whether they're active, inactive, or have never been active.
+It generates a CSV report showing each user's contribution activity date and whether they're active, inactive, or have never been active.

 ## Prerequisites